sagargwal/ilumina_dnaseq_quality/README.md

 ## Contribution

 FasterQC is an ongoing project, and contributions from the community are highly appreciated.
-If you have suggestions, feature requests, or encounter any issues while using FasterQC, please feel free to raise them in the [Issues section](link_to_issues) of the GitHub repository.
+If you have suggestions, feature requests, or encounter any issues while using FasterQC, please feel free to raise them in the email sagargwal34@gmail.com of the GitHub repository.
 Additionally, contributions such as bug fixes, feature enhancements, or documentation improvements can be submitted through pull requests.

 ## License